DataFire/Integrations/integrations/generated/google_classroom/README.md

   * minutes `integer`: Minutes of hour of day.
 Must be from 0 to 59.
   * nanos `integer`: Fractions of seconds in nanoseconds.
 Must be from 0 to 999,999,999.
   * seconds `integer`: Seconds of minutes of the time.
 Must normally be from 0 to 59.
 An API may

-### Topic
-* Topic `object`: Topic created by a teacher for the course
-  * courseId `string`: Identifier of the course.
-  * name `string`: The name of the topic, generated by the user.
-  * topicId `string`: Unique identifier for the topic.
-  * updateTime `string`: The time the topic was last updated by the system.

 ### TurnInStudentSubmissionRequest
 * TurnInStudentSubmissionRequest `object`: Request to turn in a student submission.